-Berhad ("AppAsia") AppAsia and its Group") acknowledge subsidiaries ("the the pivotal role played by the Board of Directors ("the Board") in the stewardship of its directions and operations, and ultimately the enhancement of long-term shareholders' value.
+AppAsia Berhad ("the Company") and its subsidiaries (collectively referred to as "the Group") acknowledge the pivotal role played by the Board of Directors ("the Board") in the stewardship of its directions and operations, and ultimately the enhancement of long-term shareholders' value.
 To fulfil this role, the Board plays a critical role in setting the appropriate tone at the top and is charged with leading and managing the Group in an effective, good governance and ethical manner.
 The directors individually have a legal duty to act in the best interest of the Group and are also collectively aware of their responsibilities to the stakeholders for the manner in which the affairs of the Group are managed.
-The Board's responsibilities. amongst others include the following:
+The Board's responsibilities, amongst others include the following:

-- Review and approve the annual corporate plan for the Group, which includes the overall corporate strategy, sustainability business strategy, development and marketing plan, human resources plan, IT plan, financial plan, budget, regulatory plan and risk management plan; - Review and approve strategic initiatives including corporate business restructuring or streamlining and strategic alliances; - Supervise the operation of the Group to evaluate whether established targets are achieved: - d) Ensure that the Company has appropriate corporate governance structures in place including standards of ethical behaviour and promoting a culture of corporate responsibility; - Identify principal risks and ensure the implementation of appropriate systems to manage these risks;
+- a) Review and approve the annual corporate plan for the Group, which includes the overall corporate strategy, sustainability strategy, business development and marketing plan, human resources plan, IT plan, financial plan, budget, regulatory plan and risk management plan; - Review and approve strategic initiatives including corporate business restructuring or streamlining and strategic alliances; - Supervise the operation of the Group to evaluate whether established targets are achieved; - d) Ensure that the Company has appropriate corporate governance structures in place including standards of ethical behaviour and promoting a culture of corporate responsibility; - e) Identify principal risks and ensure the implementation of appropriate systems to manage these risks;

-- Approve the nomination, selection, succession policies, and remuneration packages for the Board members, Board Committee members, Nominee Directors on the functional Boards of the subsidiaries and the senior management. and the annual manpower budget for the Group, including managing planning, appointing, succession training, fixing the compensation of, and where appropriate replacing senior management or key management personnel; - Promote better investor relations and g) shareholder communications; - Review the adequacy and integrity of the Group's internal control systems and management information systems, including systems for compliance with applicable laws, regulations, rules, directives and guidelines; - Review and approve the Financial i) Statements encompassing annual audited accounts and quarterly reports, dividend policy, credit facilities from financial institutions and guarantees; - Monitor the compliance with legal, i) regulatory requirements and ethical standards; - Review and approve investment policies and guidelines for the Company's surplus funds, asset allocation policy and policy on exposure limits on investment with banking institutions; - Review and approve the capital expenditure, purchase of fixed assets, operating expenditure, variation order and any other matters in accordance with the Authority Limits Document; - Establish such committees, policies and procedures to effectively discharge the Board's role responsibilities; and - Initiate a Board self-evaluation program and follow-up action to deal with issues arising and arrange for directors to attend courses, seminars and participate in development programs as the Board judges appropriate.
+- f) Approve the nomination, selection, succession policies, and remuneration packages for the Board members, Board Committee members, Nominee Directors on the functional Boards of the subsidiaries and the senior management. and the annual manpower budget for the Group, including managing planning, succession appointing, training, fixing the compensation of, and where appropriate replacing senior management or key management personnel; - g) Promote better investor relations and shareholder communications; - h) Review the adequacy and integrity of the Group's internal control systems and management information systems, including systems for compliance with applicable laws, regulations, rules, directives and auidelines; - Review and approve the Financial Statements encompassing annual audited accounts and quarterly reports, dividend policy, credit facilities from financial institutions and guarantees; - Monitor the compliance with legal, regulatory requirements and ethical standards; - Review and approve investment policies and guidelines for the Company's surplus funds, asset allocation policy and policy on exposure limits on investment with banking institutions; - Review and approve the capital expenditure, purchase of fixed assets, operating expenditure, variation order and any other matters in accordance with the Authority Limits Document; - m) Establish such committees, policies and procedures to effectively discharge the Board's role responsibilities; and - n) Initiate a Board self-evaluation program and follow-up action to deal with issues arising and arrange for directors to attend courses, seminars and participate in development programs as the Board judges appropriate.